meangrape/fdb-wiki/Debug-Out-Of-Memory-(OOM)-Errors-in-Simulation.md

 Note that the profiling runs are at least 10X slower than the runs without profiling.

 See a sample profile [here](https://github.com/apple/foundationdb/issues/2218).

+### Trace events of `GetMagazineSample` and `HugeArenaSample`

+* `GetMagazineSample` logs when the fast allocators adds more magazines, the backtraces will be reliably the problem.
+* `HugeArenaSample` could point to arenas that eventually get deallocated, so it might not be a memory leak.